Applying for Medicaid: How to Complete a Medicaid Application

 The Medicaid application process

-Step 1: Review the Medicaid application process in your state.
+Step 1: See if you’re eligible for Medicaid in your state.

 - Call your state Medicaid office.